1.) Why won't my cart load?

 Only a very small amount of curing salt is required as per your recipe and this amount will differ slightly, but please remember, for a typical brine or dry cure you will be adding a lot more salt and sugar compared to curing salt.
 This is why the curing salt has been cut with normal salt, as only a very small amount of sodium nitrite is required – it makes it easier to measure and it’s safer for the home user as well.

 Cure #1 - 2% - Cure #1 2% contains 2% sodium nitrite and 98% salt.
 We offer this product to customers who want to cure their own Jerky or semi-dried sausages like Kransky or Kabana etc. Anything that is cured for 48 hours or less can use this product effectively.
-Note - you can still use Cure #1 - 6.25% for Jerky, but the extra sodium nitrite is not really necessary.
+Note - you can still use Cure #1 - 6.25% for Jerky, but the extra sodium nitrite is not necessary for the curing process.

 Cure #1 - 6.25% - Cure #1 6.25% contains 6.25% sodium nitrite and 93.75% salt.
 This is the industry standard curing salt, used for curing ham, bacon and just about anything.
 It’s the salt referred to in most recipe books, as pink salt, curing salt, instacure or prague powder.
 We recommend this curing salt to be used for all brine and dry cure recipes.